-The IDP Foundation made its first impact investment in 2013 and in just five short years we are proud to have achieved an over 94% mission-aligned portfolio.
+The IDP Foundation made its first impact investment in 2013 and in just five short years we are proud to have achieved a 95% mission-aligned portfolio.

 How did we do it?
 A large part of our success is due to our unrelenting commitment and diligence to analyzing and measuring the impact of the funds in which we invest.
 We continue to collect and analyze metrics to better understand the outcomes and achievements of our investments as they relate to environmental, social, and governance.
 Many of our managers use Sustainability Accounting Standards Boards and Morgan Stanley Capital International criteria to gauge how efficient our impact is.
 Our financial consultants, Graystone Consulting, help us keep a meticulous eye on how we invest.
 They use quarterly reporting to make sure we understand, develop and improve our way of investing with a social focus.

 Initially, our Investment Policy Statement targeted three categories of impact to analyze our portfolio to ensure we stayed true to our mission: